Mathew-B-SDGS/Group1_2023_Bioinfo_Stp/README.md

 # Group1_2023_Bioinfo_Stp

+Our Project is a Flask Web App, Comprising of a Database and a Front End.
+The Database is used to store patient data and the Front End is used to search for gene panels by R number and download gene panels as BED files. this Web app can be Locally hosted and run from a local machine or it can be run in a docker container.

 ## Project goal: A tool to manage gene panels for NHS National genomic test directory tests in the laboratory
 - [x] Search for gene panels by R number
 - [x] Download gene panels as BED files